jaunt/EJS-Site-Builder-Docs/templer/data/md/templates/postGenerate.md

 # Post Generate Hook

-If you add a file called **postGenerate.js** to the root of your template folder, Airfry will call it when the build is complete or after it finishes updating when the filesystem is being monitored.
+If you add a file called **postGenerate.js** to the root of your template folder, Templer will call it when the build is complete or after it finishes updating when the filesystem is being monitored.

-Whenever files a written during generation, Airfry keeps track of the details.
+Whenever files a written during generation, Templer keeps track of the details.
 This data is made available in your postGenerate.js script.

 Your postGenerate.js script will have access to a javascript object called "output".
 The stucture is as follows: